 Our students say yoga helps them survive and find meaning while locked up and that the sessions are a refuge from the noise and negativity of their environs.
 You can see them becoming more balanced and at ease with themselves as the weeks go by!

-Yoga in America's third largest Jail System
+Yoga and Mindfulness in our vast Jail System

 Thanks to our efforts and your support, these life-restoring disciplines are penetrating all levels of America’s third largest jail system – THE MIAMI-DADE COUNTY DEPARTMENT OF CORRECTIONS AND REHABILITATION.

 Jail inmates are “innocent until proven guilty” or found guilty of only misdemeanors.
 Thus, they are often enmeshed in a stressful legal process, added to which they are given very little recreation and usually no work to do.
 For these reasons our focus is on meditation for stress release and the physical yoga for exercise.
 Say staff and participants, "You are making a difference."

 Currently we give 9 weekly classes in 3 facilities of the Miami-Dade County Dept. of Corrections and Rehabilitation.
 They cover men, women, juveniles and mental health inmates.
 There are waiting list just to get into some classes.